arunsrin/arunsrin.mkdocs/home/games/xboxone.md

-# Games - Xbox One
+# 🎮Games - Xbox One

 I prefer single-player Action Adventure open-world games.
 Bonus points if it has a good story.